|View Your Unofficial Transcript Online

 Burglary: The unlawful entry of a structure to commit a felony or a theft.
 For reporting purposes this definition includes: unlawful entry with intent to commit a larceny or felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned.

 Motor Vehicle Theft: The theft or attempted theft of a motor vehicle.

 Arson: Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.

 Should any student with such a notation on their transcript like to appeal the notation, they may do so in writing to the Associate Dean of Student Life and justify the removal using one of the two following conditions.

-The student has returned from their suspension and has been a student at SUNY Broome for at least one year without behavioral incident.
+The student has returned from their suspension and has been a student at SUNY Westchester Community College for at least one year without behavioral incident.

 The conduct finding of responsibility has been vacated.

 Upon an appeal being received, the Associate Dean of Student Life will bring the request forward to the appropriate institutional personnel, including but not limited to the Director of Security, for review and determination.